- Michael Yoshpe, Threat Researcher

 - Proactive Threat Hunting.
 We believe in a proactive approach for anomaly detection.
 Conducting proactive threat hunting over security logs, using efficient data analysis tools and anomaly detection techniques, should be an essential part of any security strategy.
 It is also beneficial to have tools to automate the hunting process, in order to invest your time on hunting and not on tedious supplementary or repetitive tasks.
 For example, having an automated IOC sweep mechanism can save a lot of time, instead of manually querying the data each and every time.

 - Connecting Security Telemetry.
 The hybrid IT environments within organizations and the disperse solutions lead to siloed detection as well.
 Without interconnecting data sources, single-sensor security solutions are most likely going to miss advanced threats, especially those that move laterally in the corporate network.
-Interconnecting and correlating security telemetry with XDR solutions can help the organization eliminate blind spots and detect faster across the entire stack with accurate findings.
+Interconnecting and correlating security telemetry with Extended Detection and Response (XDR) solutions can help the organization eliminate blind spots and detect faster across the entire stack with accurate findings.